Avery246813579/Make-School-Foobar/README.md

 - Problems Under Pressure
 - Best Coding Practices: Time vs Space / Commenting and Variable Naming

+- Do Foobar
+- Excel at whiteboard interviews
+- Analyze questions and their parts

 ## Rules
 - Don't read ahead.
 If you want more to do then do more questions!
 - Authenticity is valued over validity !